NEET Cutoff 2020 -

 Other Backward Classes (OBC)

-National Testing Agency (NTA) will announce the result of NEET 2020 on June 4, in form of scorecard.
+National Testing Agency (NTA) will announce the result in form of scorecard.
 Aspirants can check their NTA NEET 2020 result by clicking on the link, which will be provided above on this page, when declared.
 In order to download

 NEET 2020 result